-Trump savages 'very weak' Attorney General Jeff Sessions - BBC News

-Trump savages 'very weak' Attorney General Jeff Sessions
+Trump to decide fate of Sessions 'soon'

-President Donald Trump has launched yet another attack on US Attorney General Jeff Sessions, labelling him "weak".
+Trump to decide Attorney General Jeff Sessions's fate 'soon'

-His latest Twitter onslaught comes amid reports the president is consulting advisers about possibly firing the country's top prosecutor.
+The White House says it will decide "soon" on the fate of Attorney General Jeff Sessions, after a barrage of criticism from President Donald Trump.

+In a Twitter onslaught, Mr Trump called the country's top prosecutor "weak", a day after labelling him "beleaguered".

-Mr Trump has made clear he is unhappy with Mr Sessions for recusing himself from an FBI inquiry into alleged Russian meddling in the 2016 election.
+At the White House later, Mr Trump said he was "disappointed" with Mr Sessions.

+The former Alabama senator should not have recused himself from an FBI inquiry into alleged Russian meddling in the election, said the president.

+Allies of Mr Sessions have indicated that he intends to stay in his post.

 "Attorney General Jeff Sessions has taken a VERY weak position on Hillary Clinton crimes (where are E-mails & DNC server) & Intel leakers!"
 Mr Trump tweeted on Tuesday.